Say Sue Me: Biography

 Say Sue Me were nominated for five awards at the 16th Korean Music Awards, including Artist of the Year, Song of the Year, and Album of the Year, making them the second most nominated act of the year, behind K-pop stars BTS.
 At the February 2019 awards ceremony, the band won Best Modern Rock Album for Where We Were Together and Best Modern Rock Song for "Old Town".
 The next month, the band performed again at SXSW and afterwards toured the UK again, following the release of a new single about humanity's disregard for the environment, "At the End of the Road".
 In time for Record Store Day of 2019 in April, the band remastered their first EP, Big Summer Night, and their first album, We've Sobered Up, both released on vinyl for the first time.
 Later that year, the band release new single "Your Book" with B-side "Good People".

 Changwon Kim last played with Say Sue Me at the Eurockéennes festival in France of July 2019.
 Their new drummer is Sungwan Lim.

-On October 12, 2019, the band announced that founding drummer Semin Kang had passed away.
+On October 12, 2019, the band announced that founding drummer Semin Kang had died.
 Following Semin's death, Say Sue Me reworked their single "Good For Some Reason" into a Spring and Winter version.

 In December 2019, the band played a live performance for KEXP, making them the first ever Korean act to do so.

 On August 10, 2020, Say Sue Me announced the departure of bassist Jaeyoung Ha from the group on the band's Instagram.

 On October 4, 2020, Say Sue Me posted their first picture with current bassist Jaeyoung Kim.

 In August 2021, Say Sue Me released new song "So Tender" for the soundtrack of Korean drama Nevertheless, streaming on Netflix.
 Shortly after, the band release a new song, "My Heart", made for another Korean TV series, Yumi's Cells.

 The band were honoured to endorse Harmony guitars and Mono cases.
 They played two songs on the Harmony Jupiter and Silhouette electric guitar, exclusively for Harmony Home Sessions.

 While the pandemic prevents any international touring for the band, Say Sue Me played a virtual tour, "The Time In Between".
 They played at local Busan venues Ol'55, Ovantgarde and The Basement, with the performances streamed online via Bandcamp.